Drew Dilkens: Hiring of friends and family

 In April 2025 Jane Deneau, wife of Mayor Drew Dilkens, was hired into a newly created project manager role in the Parks and Recreation department of Windsor city hall.
 The job was posted both internally and publicly, which attracted a total of 278 candidates.
 According to the chief administrative officer of Windsor, all paperwork and processes were followed in the hiring process - which included the filling of a “family disclosure form”.
 Days after the hiring, Drew Dilkens held a press conference in which he said "She was interviewed like any other person would be interviewed and she was offered the job.
 I'm completely disconnected from it."
 The online position posting gave a salary range of $96,000 - $116,900 annually.

-As of May 28 city councillor Kieran McKenzie has called for a review of the city hall’s hiring practices stating that the extent to which strong mayor powers has influence over decisions must be evaluated.
+As of May 28 city councillor Kieran McKenzie has called for a review of the city hall's hiring practices stating that the extent to which strong mayor powers has influence over decisions must be evaluated.

 Strong mayor powers give the mayor complete control to hire and fire any employee at any level employed by the city.
 McKenzie stated during a city hall meeting that “it’s conceivable that someone along the recruitment chain for Deneau considered Dilkens’ ability to fire people.”
 When asked by news outlets, the city refused to answer any questions related to Deneau’s hiring, who made the decision to reorganize the department, who’s jobs were cut, or how much money it saved the city.

 Deneau’s position is a lead position in which she will be in charge of the complete management and implementation of every aspect of the design, development, and implementation of recreation and facilities project management initiatives.

 Her senior, the city’s commissioner of community services, is Michael Chantler - a longtime personal friend from highschool of Mayor Drew Dilkens.
 According to Drew Dilkens' Facebook page, he is the godfather of one of Michael Chantler's children.
 Michael Chantler has been working for the city since 1999 in various roles.
-However, it wasn't until 2024 that he became the city's Commissioner of Community Services when a mayoral decision confirmed that he was selected for the job after having underwent "independent recruitment".
+However, it wasn't until 2024 that he became the city's Commissioner of Community Services when a mayoral decision confirmed that he was selected for the job after having undergone "independent recruitment".
 The position, which oversees the parks and recreation department, pays an annual salary of $200,000.